Kuttippala: Village profile

 Nearby villages draining to this town are: Klari South, Klari Kannikuzhingara, Kavungilappadi, Kunnathiyil.
 Perumanna, Klari, Klari Puthur, Klari Chenakkal and part of Ponmundam.

-Communal Harmony

-Kuttippala is known for communal harmony.
-In 2016, a social organization called DYFI with majority of Hindu members, distributed Ramzan food free for thirty days to Muslim families.

 Transportation

 Kuttippala village connects to other parts of India through Tirur town.
 National highway No.66 passes through Tirur and the northern stretch connects to Goa and Mumbai.
 The southern stretch connects to Cochin and Trivandrum.
 Highway No.966 goes to Palakkad and Coimbatore.
 The nearest airport is at Kozhikode.
 The nearest major railway station is at Tirur.